What is the pathology of Shoulder instability?

 Braces: A specific brace for the shoulder may be used for short periods of time to protect the shoulder and get sporting individuals through to the end of a season.

-Surgery: Surgery may be appropriate following a single dislocation in individuals who are at a high risk of recurrence or where an individual has suffered more than one episode of instability.
+Surgery: Surgery may be appropriate following a single dislocation in individuals who are at a high risk of recurrence or where an individual has suffered more than one episode of instability following an initial injury.
 This is a highly individualised decision and should be made after detailed discussion with a specialist surgeon.
 The operation performed will depend on the pathology identified on clinical and radiological assessment.
 It may consist of an Arthroscopic repair where the tears in the labrum and ligaments are repaired with “keyhole” surgery.
-In cases where there is significant bone damage to the rim of the socket or the ball of the joint, an open operation may be necessary.
+In cases where there is significant bone damage to the rim of the socket or the ball of the joint, additional procedures such as a "remplissage" or bony reconstruction of the rim of the socket may be necessary.